alextdel/InDesign-Use/02-document-setup.md

 4. **Click "Create"**

-**What Success Looks Like:**
-- New document opens with configured page layout
-- Margins and guides are visible
-- Document ready for content and accessibility setup
+**What success looks like**: New document opens with configured page layout, margins and guides are visible, document ready for content and accessibility setup.

-## Document Information and Metadata
+### Document Information and Metadata

-### Step-by-step: Configure Document Metadata for Accessibility
+#### Step-by-step: Configure Document Metadata for Accessibility

 1. **Access Document Information**
    - File → File Info